Working From Home Tips For Teachers

 Dealing With Stress

-Sue’s been dealing with high stress since 2017 when she became responsible for the full-time care of her mother who had the life-limiting motor neurone disease (ALS).
+Sue has been dealing with high stress since 2017 when she became responsible for the full-time care of her mother who had life-limiting motor neurone disease (ALS).
 Sue also oversees the care of her disabled older sister.
-Kathleen’s been on a stressful rollercoaster since her daughter was diagnosed with leukaemia in 2019 at 5 years old.
+Kathleen’s been on a stressful rollercoaster since her daughter was diagnosed with leukemia in 2019 at 5 years old.

 Maybe you felt a little blindsided by the pandemic?
 Suddenly your entire life’s turned upside down.
 What was normal no longer exists; and you’re having to adapt to a rapidly evolving new normal on a daily, or if you are lucky, weekly basis.

-We’ve both learnt how important it is to know our own symptoms of stress and what strategies help us reduce the impact stress has on us.
+We’ve both learned how important it is to know our own symptoms of stress and what strategies help us reduce the impact stress has on us.

 Did you know there are many signs and symptoms of stress?